 § 24 INS Institutional District.

-The intent of the INS Institutional Zoning District is to provide regulations for public and quasi-public land uses and to insure their compatibility with surrounding land uses.
+A. Intent.
+The intent of the INS - Institutional Zoning District is to provide regulations for public and quasi-public land uses that ensure compatibility or harmony to surrounding land uses by the application of appropriate dimensional and performance standards.